Glossary of Formal Languages and Compilation

 Pitch Bend

-message continuously varying the pitch of a note (glissando, vibrato).
+message that continuously varies the pitch of a note (glissando, vibrato).

 → See I4